Flurdeh/Youtube-Resources/README.md

 -   [Freesound](https://freesound.org/)  - A database of music, sounds, samples and recordings.
 Each file has its own license, but has many under the CC0 license.
 -   [SoundBible](http://soundbible.com/)  -  [©️](http://soundbible.com/about.php) - A whole bunch of sound effects, sound clips, and sounds.
 -   [Unminus](https://www.unminus.com/)  - [©️](https://www.unminus.com/license)  Inspired by Unsplash, Unminus offers free Music for YouTube Videos, Podcasts and Apps.
 No copyright (CC0)
+- [Mixkit](https://mixkit.co/) - Various music, sound effects, videos, video templates and images available for free.
+Many require no attribution but make sure to check the license listed on the page of what you want before using it.
+- [Streambeats](https://www.streambeats.com/) - Music from different genres free to use for videos & streams.
+- [Soundjay](https://www.soundjay.com/) - Sound effects of different categories, free to use.
+Attribution not required but appreciated.
+- [Bandcamp Creative Commons](https://bandcamp.com/tag/creative-commons) - Popular music site's creative commons section.
 # Stock Footage
 Sometimes you need video footage of things you can't film yourself.
 If this is the case, stock footage can be very handy to use.
 But often this footage can be extremely expensive, luckily, there are plenty of websites that can provide you with footage just as good without having to pay anything.
 Some of these don't even need credit. **Despite what the description of each website says, it is a good idea to double check on the website what the license is.**
 ## Stock video